 While diving into Docker, Google Cloud and Kubernetes, and without clearly understanding all three of them yet, it seems to me these products are overlapping, yet they’re not compatible.

-Allows configuring and starting multiple docker containers.
-This is mostly used as a helper when you want to start multiple docker containers and don’t want to start each one separately using
+- Docker Compose is mostly used as a helper when you want to start multiple Docker containers and don’t want to start each one separately using

-docker run ....
-Docker compose is used for starting containers on the same host.
+- Docker Compose is used for starting containers on the same host.

-A container orchestration tool developed by Google.
-Kubernetes goal is very similar as that for Docker swarm.
+- Kubernetes’ goal is very similar to that for Docker Swarm.

 - A paid enterprise docker service that allows you to build and run containers on cloud servers or local servers.